Murphysboro, Illinois: History

-There were 3,704 households, out of which 26.4% had children under the age of 18 living with them, 39.8% were married couples living together, 14.1% had a female householder with no husband present, and 42.5% were non-families.
-37.1% of all households were made up of individuals, and 17.8% had someone living alone who was 65 years of age or older.
-The average household size was 2.20 and the average family size was 2.91.

-In the city, the population was spread out, with 14.7% under the age of 18, 40.6% from 18 to 24, 18.5% from 25 to 44, 13.8% from 45 to 64, and 12.5% who were 65 years of age or older.
-The median age was 23 years.
-For every 100 females, there were 104.7 males.
-For every 100 females age 18 and over, there were 103.5 males.

-The median income for a household in the city was $25,551, and the median income for a family was $34,987.
-Males had a median income of $28,216 versus $20,011 for females.
-The per capita income for the city was $13,527.
-About 15.8% of families and 21.3% of the population were below the poverty line, including 31.4% of those under age 18 and 10.9% of those age 65 or over.

 Revitalization efforts

 In recent years, business and tourism organizations have been at the front of renewing interest in the town as a center of historical and cultural tourism.

-Murphysboro's General John A. Logan Museum, the Murphysboro Tourism Bureau, the Chamber of Commerce, and Friends of Murphysboro have been working together to restore interest in the maintenance of architectural treasures such as the Band Shell in Riverside Park, an example of the type of large-scale project of the Works Progress Administration; the Robert W. Hamilton House, a nearly intact example of 19th-century Carpenter Gothic architecture; and the Liberty Theater, once a $1-movie house now converted into a center for regional film festivals, nostalgia nights, and concerts.
+Murphysboro's General John A. Logan Museum, the Murphysboro Tourism Bureau, the Chamber of Commerce, and Friends of Murphysboro have been working together to restore interest in the maintenance of architectural treasures such as the band shell in Riverside Park, an example of the type of large-scale project of the Works Progress Administration; the Robert W. Hamilton House, a nearly intact example of 19th-century Carpenter Gothic architecture; and the Liberty Theater, once a $1-movie house now converted into a center for regional film festivals, nostalgia nights, and concerts.

 The Logan Museum Neighborhood has been the site of a project designed to convert some of the neighborhood's homes into exhibit and gallery spaces.
-The Neighborhood currently consists of the Sheyley House, the Hughes House, the Horsfield Printshop, and the Bullar House.
-The Bullar House contains the museum's main offices and exhibit spaces.
-The Sheyley House is the headquarters of the Murphysboro Tourism Commission and host to an exhibit detailing the town's history.
+The neighborhood currently consists of the Shayley House, the Hughes House, the Horsfield Printshop, and the Bular House.
+The Bular House contains the museum's main offices and exhibit spaces.
+The Shayley House is the headquarters of the Murphysboro Tourism Commission and host to an exhibit detailing the town's history.
 The Hughes House is dedicated gallery space available to local artists.
 The Horsfield Printshop is the only building of the four not open to the general public.
 It houses a seamstress shop that produces replica clothing for local schools and the General John A. Logan Museum.